MANDALI MENDRILLA ATELIER™ sculptural couture designs are meditations.

 The Sculptor, Look I in the ‘Space’ collection, was displayed as a sculptural garment in January 2022 on the label’s Instagram page:

-Thus, Mandali Mendrilla is ‘exploring phygital future’ in collaboration with Digital Village and Helsinki Fashion Week.
+Thus, Mandali Mendrilla was ‘exploring phygital future’ in collaboration with Digital Village and Helsinki Fashion Week.

 ‘Time’ runway presentation at the 2019.
 Helsinki Fashion Week: